OfficeDev/Outlook-Add-in-Scream/Readme.md

 <a name="run"></a>
 ## How to run

-1. After installing the add-in, go to [mail.office365.com](mail.office365.com).
+1. After installing the add-in, go to [mail.office365.com](http://mail.office365.com).
 2. Open an email.
 3. Click *Add-ins* at the top of the window to see available add-ins and choose **Scream into the void**.

 <a name="troubleshooting"></a>
 ## Troubleshooting

-- If the add-in does not appear in the task pane, Choose **Insert > My Add-ins >  Scream into the void**.
+- If the add-in doesn't appear in the task pane, choose **Insert > My Add-ins >  Scream into the void**.

 <a name="questions"></a>
 ## Questions and comments

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-Scream/issues).
-- Questions about Office add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
+- Questions about Microsoft Office add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].

 <a name="additional-resources"></a>